Unlocking the Secret Language of Your Office Colours

 - Next.
 Workspace Interiors

-- 2 min read
+- 3 min read

 Colour is not neutral.
-It influences mood, behaviour, rhythm, alertness, trust, creativity — often before a word is spoken.
+It influences mood, behaviour, rhythm, alertness, trust, and creativity—often before a word is spoken.
+Most people don’t register colour consciously, but they feel it.

+We respond to colour instinctively.
+It can influence productivity, calm, urgency, focus, collaboration, and even patience.
 Certain colours soothe the nervous system.
 Others stimulate ideation.
 Some communicate authority.
 Some soften tension.
-Some encourage dialogue and connection — without ever being spoken about.
+Others encourage dialogue and connection—without ever being spoken about.

 When interior colours are chosen purely because they look nice or because they mirror brand CI, the opportunity is lost.
 Colour is not a visual garnish.
 It is behavioural design.

+To say blue is calming is true—but incomplete.
 There is no single emotional definition for a colour.
 Everything shifts when the shade shifts:

 Navy — grounding, focused, structured, serious